-21 John H. Elliot, "The Jesus Movement was not Egalitarian but Family Oriented," Biblical Interpretation 11 (2, 2003): 173-210.
+&lt;sup>22 John H. Elliot, "The Jesus Movement was not Egalitarian but Family Oriented," Biblical Interpretation 11 (2, 2003): 173-210.

-22 See Elizabeth SchüsslerFiorenza, In Memory of Her: A Feminist Theological Reconstruction of Christian Origins(New York: Crossroad, 1983).
-E. S. Fiorenza claims that Jesus intended to subvert the patriarchal, hierarchically-organized society and to establish an egalitarian community for both men and women.
+&lt;sup>23 See Elizabeth Schüssler Fiorenza, In Memory of Her: A Feminist Theological Reconstruction of Christian Origins (New York: Crossroad, 1983).

-23Ibid., 7.
+&lt;sup>24Ibid., 7.
 In the colonial Mediterranean culture, a father has both power and responsibility for his children.
 His role as a father includes instruction, discipline, and punishment.
 This role of the father as paterfamilias should be understood in regard to a colonial environment.
 The household system is one of the building blocks for ensuring the hegemonic influence of the Empire.
 The mainstay of the imperial order is the kyriarchal pattern.

-With regard to the view of radical social egalitarianism, see John Dominic Crossan, The Historical Jesus: The Life of a Mediterranean Jewish Peasant (San Francisco, CA: HarperSanFrancisco, 1991).
+&lt;sup>25 John D. Crossan, The Historical Jesus: The Life of a Mediterranean Jewish Peasant (San Francisco, CA: HarperSanFrancisco, 1991).